Skip to content

 Purchasing

-• ShopSolarKits has good prices and offers personalized assistance on not only the batteries themself but any questions you have if you are considering solar.
+• ShopSolarKits has reasonable prices and offers personalized assistance on the batteries themselves and any questions you have if you are considering solar.
 They are known for their service.

 • BattleBorn is always an option.
 You can buy direct and deal with the manufacturer.